Insight - Who, what, when, where, why & how?

 Who?

 Dublin Canvas is an inclusive public art project.
 To date, we have had a collection of artists from all age groups - students to retirees, from all walks of life - barristers to baristas, a mixture of nationalities and a variety of art disciplines.
 Graphic designers, illustrators, stencil artists, fine artists, street artists and landscape artists to name but a few.
 The main objective of Dublin Canvas is to ‘Colour in the County’.
 Artists have complete freedom on how to achieve this.
 Dublin Canvas is fully funded and supported by each of the four County Dublin's local authorities.
 The project came into being from Dublin City Council's Beta project.
 The aim of Beta projects is to trial new ideas, to innovate and to experiment.
 In 2013 Beta Projects experimented with a traffic light control box community art project.
 This trial was deemed successful.
-Leading on from this, Dublin Canvas was set up to expand on the concept, taking it further, eventually leading to a Dublin County rollout comprising 750 unique artwork throughout County Dublin.
+Leading on from this, Dublin Canvas was set up to expand on the concept, taking it further, eventually leading to a Dublin County rollout comprising of 890 unique pieces of artwork throughout County Dublin.

 What?

-The project started in the Summer of 2015 with 15 boxes dotted along Rathmines, Camden Street and Baggot Street.
-Following on from this initial successful launch a further 31 locations were added in Autumn 2015.
-In 2016, Dublin Canvas expanded further taking in an additional 72 boxes and spreading out right across all five of Dublin City Council areas.
-By the end of Autumn 2022, there will be over 750 pieces completed - spread out right across County Dublin.
+Dublin Canvas is an idea, a community art project intended to bring flashes of colour and creativity to everyday objects within Dublin's streetscape.
+Less grey, more play.
+This public art initiative takes previously unused public space and transforms it into canvases to help brighten up each area.
+Making Dublin a more beautiful place to live, work and visit.The project started in the Summer of 2015 with 15 boxes dotted along Rathmines, Camden Street, and Baggot Street.
+Following this initial successful trial, further locations were added across Dublin City.In 2018 South Dublin County Council, Fingal County Council, and Dún Laoghaire Rathdown County Council areas were added.
+By the end of Autumn 2024, there will be over 890 pieces completed - spread out across County Dublin.
 Completed artwork brightens up and turns these once dull, heavily tagged boxes into beautiful works of art, transforming Dublin into a walking gallery of public art.

 When?